 How to save yourself and the World At the Same Time So that you can Surf More

-I sometimes lay awake at night worrying that I’m personally not doing my part to save the world from the effects of human made pollution.
+I sometimes lay awake at night worrying that I’m personally not doing my part to save the World from the effects of human-made pollution.
 I know that plastics are killing the oceans and dangerous chemicals of all types have made their way into our food chain.
-For example glyphosate, the active ingredient in the world’s number one herbicide Roundup has been found in mother’s milk.
+For example glyphosate, the active ingredient in the World’s number one herbicide Roundup has been found in mother’s milk.
 Going 100% organic seems to be the answer.
 Also, nothing packaged, nothing processed, no sugar, no meat and no dairy.
 I’ve been eating like this since October 2017.
-For the record I cheat sometimes but 90% of my diet is as such.
-The results are that I feel really good, my skin is much better, my food cost are only $12.00 a day and I’ve reduced my household trash by 75%.
+For the record, I cheat sometimes, but 90% of my diet is as such.
+The results are that I feel terrific, my skin is much better, my food cost is only $12.00 a day and I’ve reduced my household trash by 75%.
 The hardest part is changing my relationship with food and resetting my pallet.
-It takes about a month but once you get there it’s not so hard and in fact I don’t really desire processed food at all.
+It takes about a month, but once you get there, it’s not so hard, and in fact, I don’t desire processed food at all.

 One of the beautiful things about surfing and living on the North Shore is that I get to watch beautiful sunsets almost every day.
-The colors that fill the sky as the sun kisses the ocean fills my heart with a warmth that words can never describe.
+The colors that fill the sky as the sun kisses the ocean fills my heart with a warmth that words can never do justice.

 Paying it for forward always makes my day a little better.
 Just yesterday while I was checking my mail at the Haleiwa Post Office a fellow mail checker commented on how he needed a pair of readers and how where he came from they only cost a $1 and how he was trying to get his life together.
 Knowing how difficult it is to too function without readers when you need them, I gave him my pair ( I have at least 4 more pairs at home) and asked him to pay it forward.
 My reward the knowledge that not only did I make his day a little better but the too would do the same for others… Paying it forward works!